BushLife - Fisherman Hooking a Trout

 10 – 14Over 5

-Just a heads up, your child will want their own tackle box.
-My little one that doesn’t even fish yet wants a box:) Either grab a hand me down, used box or cheap small one made for children.
-It doesn’t have to be fancy, it just needs to be their own prize possession of pride and joy.
+Just a heads up, your child will want their tackle box.
+My little one, who doesn’t even fish yet, wants a tackle box:) Grab a hand-me-down, used box or a cheap little tackle box for children.
+It doesn’t have to be fancy – it just needs to be their prize possession of pride and joy.

 Fishing Lures for Kids

-When it comes to lures, I scoured tackle shops that had used sections and Kijiji.
+As to fishing lures, I scoured tackle shops that had used sections and Kijiji.
 I did very well this way.
-You can buy used tackle for a fraction of the cost and believe me your child won’t care.
-Discount bins at tackle shops can be awesome!
-Same deal here, the size, shape and colour is far more important to little ones than the brand and price.
-Odds are higher your child will cast into things where the lure is unrecoverable!
-In other words give them ones you are prepared to lose.
+You can buy used tackle for a fraction of the cost, and believe me, your child won’t care.
+Discount bins at tackle shops are awesome, too!
+Same deal here – the size, shape and colour are far more important to little ones than the brand and price.

-The last upside I want to give you is for camping, canoe trips, even survival fishing situations as fishing is a viable source of food!
-If you have ever seen Jim Baird travel by canoe on YouTube, you’ll know what I mean.
-He travels weeks at a time and in the middle of nowhere.
+The last upside I want to give you is that fishing is a viable food source for camping, canoe trips, and survival fishing!
+YouTuber Jim Baird travels by canoe.
+He travels for weeks at a time and in the middle of nowhere.
 He’ll portage down rapids and hop from river to river with no one around for hundreds of kilometres.
-Majority of food: caught fish!
+The majority of food: caught fish!
 Imagine a trip like that and trying to carry that equivalent weight and volume of meals with you.
 It wouldn’t be possible.

-Fishing is fun, it’s a past time and that’s how we consider it in general.
-But it is also a skill and a very valuable one to learn.
+Fishing is fun!
+It’s a pastime, and that’s how we generally consider it.
+But it is also an invaluable skill to learn.
 We can all be the Jim Bairds of the world if we want to.
-There’s even a little survival fishing tin in my pack and each skill I layer on myself always makes me feel that much stronger in my adventures to the woods.
+I even have a little survival fishing tin in my pack, and each skill I layer on myself always makes me feel that much more prepared for my adventures into the backcountry.
 You can do the same.

 Share This Post